gsprint23/sensor_timestamp_alignment/README.md

 (at your option) any later version.

 Dependencies - A library with a linear regression algorithm.
-The current library of choice is Apache Math Commons.
+The current library of choice is Apache Math Commons <http://commons.apache.org/proper/commons-math/>.
-Go to Project -> Properties -> Build Path and click "Add External JARs" to point it to the commons jar.
+If using Eclipse <https://www.eclipse.org/>, go to Project -> Properties -> Build Path and click "Add External JARs" to point it to the commons jar.

 There are three files involved in this program
 1. binaryFile - the input binary file.
 This is the file pulled straight off of the shimmer.
 It is